Stress-Free Tips on How to Pack for a Move

 Have a checklist of everything that will go on the moving truck

 Have your own list of each box that needs to go with you for the relocation even if you may have already sent one to your mover when you asked for a quote.
-This will make it easier to determine if anything was left out when the moving team comes and takes inventory of what will get loaded on the moving truck.
+A moving checklist will make it easier to determine if anything was left out when the moving team comes and takes inventory of what will get loaded on the moving truck.

 Consider renting a storage unit